 And the lengths she had to go through to make that a reality took a heavy toll on her, both mentally and physically.
 But on the flight bringing her to visit Francis Ford Coppola on the set of The Godfather 3 by his invitation, a spark of light begins to shine.

 A tune, an image, a color pop into her mind and Euzhan embarks on the writing of

 Siméon as if tomorrow was her last day.
 She pulls on everything she’s learned,

 every single thing that made her the artist she became.

 Siméon becomes a lively movie, a real extravaganza of color and music, an

 antidote to gloom, a tribute to all that the Caribbean can create for our delight.

-Siméon so marks the return of Euzhan Palcy to her roots, nine years after her
+Siméon, the spirit of music marks the return of Euzhan Palcy to her roots, nine years

 AWARDS & HONORS

 2019 — The Masterpieces of MoMA’s Black Art collection of the last 90 years